lmc2179/lmc2179.github.io/drafts/multiplicative.md

 ```

-# Another reason: Because you'd like a model where coefficients multiplicatively instead of additively
+# Another reason: Because you'd like a model where coefficients combine multiplicatively instead of additively

 Example: Treatment effect multiplies instead of adding